High Beach

 High Beach (or High Beech) is a village inside Epping Forest in south-west Essex, England.
-Part of Waltham Abbey, the village is within the Epping Forest District and the ward of Waltham Abbey High Beach, and lies approximately 11 mi north-east of Charing Cross.
+Part of the civil parish of Waltham Abbey, the village is within the Epping Forest District and the ward of Waltham Abbey High Beach, and lies approximately 11 mi north-east of Charing Cross.

 It is the location of Lippitts Hill and the Metropolitan Police Air Support Unit.

 Elevations

 High Beach is in the uplands of Essex, which reach heights of 110 m above sea level on the western fringes of Epping Forest.
 Areas of the surrounding forest are also named High Beach or High Beech.
 However, individual smallholdings of land are given over to residential, agriculture and mixed uses, particularly beside the straight A-road which bisects it.

 Many of the forest paths are naturally gravel-lined with underlying deposits of Bagshot Sands.
 It is believed that the name High Beach came from an early description of the localised sand and gravel exposure in this part of the forest.